If you can’t remember Zaalouk, then maybe you can remember Moroccan ratatouille? Because that’s what Zaalouk kind of is.

 - 1 tablespoon chopped fresh coriander

-• In a medium sized pan, heat the olive oil and add all the ingredients (except the lemon wedge).
-Cover over low medium heat until the vegetables are soft, about 25 minutes.
+• In a medium sized pan, heat the olive oil and add all the ingredients (except lemon wedges).
+Cover over medium-low heat until the vegetables are soft, about 25 minutes.
 Stir occasionally to make sure the vegetables don't stick to the pan.

 • Uncover, mash the vegetables and leave over medium heat until all liquids evaporate.